Starkville DUI Attorneys

 Since 2004, we have consistently obtained favorable results for our criminal defense clients, including reductions, dismissals, and acquittals.
 We can do the same for you.
 Our distinguished DUI attorneys can guide you through each step of the criminal process.

 If you are facing DUI charges, contact us online or call (662) 269-6188 to consult an experienced Starkville DUI attorney from Vollor Law Firm, P.A. today.
-We proudly serve Vicksburg, Starkville & all of Northern Mississippi.
+We proudly serve Vicksburg, Starkville & all of Mississippi.

 Mississippi DUI Penalties

 Under Mississippi law, it is unlawful to operate a motor vehicle with a blood alcohol content (BAC) of 0.08% or higher.
 Violating this law will result in a minimum $600 fine, a 90-day license suspension and up to 48 hours in jail.